 - Efforts to protect consumers from abusive lending practices should not prohibit responsible, though unconventional, loan products created to meet the diverse needs of consumers, including lower-income borrowers, borrowers in rural and underserved communities, and first-time homebuyers.

-- ICBA strongly encourages the CFPB to continue to collaborate with ICBA and other stakeholders to take a commonsense approach to amending TRID rules, including the TRID tolerances and timelines.
+- ICBA strongly encourages the CFPB to continue to collaborate with ICBA and other stakeholders to take a commonsense approach to amending TILA/RESPA Integrated Disclosure (TRID) rules, including certain tolerances and timelines.
 Consumers should be allowed to waive the 3-day waiting period between receipt of the final closing disclosure and consummation.
 ICBA urges the CFPB to address compliance questions through written, authoritative guidance and FAQs.

 - The CFPB should address servicing issues such as the prohibition on initiating foreclosure actions on uncooperative borrowers for loans that are perpetually 90-days delinquent.

 - ICBA strongly supports the provision of S. 2155 exempting certain institutions from collecting and reporting expanded HMDA data fields.
 ICBA will continue to work with the CFPB as it re- proposes parts of the HMDA rule to expand relief from collecting and reporting all HMDA data for smaller institutions.

 - ICBA is encourage by recent proposals from the regulatory agencies to increase the threshold for the use of property evaluations for loans retained in portfolio.
 ICBA also supports efforts by the appraisal industry to ensure sufficient access to appraisers, particularly in rural areas